Dr. Diou Luo MBBS, PhD – Postdoctoral Research Associate

 sirisha@iastate.edu

 Sirisha Parameswaran holds a Bachelor of Veterinary Science & Animal Husbandry (equivalent to DVM) from India and is currently a first year PhD student in Dr Thippeswamy’s lab.
 She is also currently completing her Master’s from VMPM department at Iowa State University.
 Additionally, she has also cleared her North American Veterinary License Examination (NAVLE) and is on the path to be certified veterinarian through the Educational Commission for Foreign Veterinary Graduates (ECFVG) program.
 She is a veterinarian with a profound passion for advancing biomedical knowledge and improving healthcare outcomes.
 Her research interests lie at the intersection of veterinary medicine, laboratory animal science and human medicine.
 With a strong commitment to the ethical and humane treatment of laboratory animals, Sirisha aspires to leverage her veterinary expertise to bridge the gap between clinical practice and experimental research, ultimately making meaningful contributions to the advancement of medical science.
-Beyond her academic and research pursuits, she is also a skilled classical dancer, bringing creativity and discipline to every aspect of her work.
+Beyond her academic and research pursuits, she is also a skilled Indian classical dancer, bringing creativity and discipline to every aspect of her work.

 Former Lab Members